San Luis Potosí (city): Colonial period

 A Franciscan mission was established in the zone in 1583, nine years before the city's founding.
 In early 1592 the mines of Cerro de San Pedro were discovered.
 The lack of water in Cerro de San Pedro made impossible a new settlement in that specific area, as well as the proper exploitation of the minerals.
 A short distance away there was a valley where water was abundant.
 This originated the creation of a new township to facilitate the labors of mining extraction.

-The legal foundation of the town of San Luis Potosí was made in November 3, 1592, according to a charter commission raised by Viceroy Luís de Velasco and given to Miguel Caldera (considered the historic founder of the city) and Juan de Oñate.
+The legal foundation of the town of San Luis Potosí was made in November 3, 1592 as part of the Viceroyalty of New Spain, according to a charter commission raised by Viceroy Luís de Velasco and given to Miguel Caldera (considered the historic founder of the city) and Juan de Oñate.

+In 1786, San Luis Potosí became the capital of the Intendancy of San Luis Potosí, one of the twelve new administrative units of the Viceroyalty of New Spain created as part of the Bourbon reforms.

 Independence

 For a time in 1863, during the French invasion of Mexico, San Luis Potosí served as the capital of the republican government, under President Benito Juárez.